Vallaquenta/jellyfin-arr-stack/README.md

 ## Downloading
 **qBittorrent** is a torrent client.
 Transmission and Deluge are also popular choices but I chose qBittorrent because you can easily configure it to only operate over the VPN connection.

-**SABNZBD** is a usenet client.
+**SABnzbd** is a usenet client.
 Usenet has my personal preference over torrent clients due to more consistent quality, unless you're using private trackers.

 ## *arr Stack
 **[Sonarr](https://sonarr.tv/)** is a tool for automating and managing your TV library.
 It automates the process of searching for torrents, downloading them, and moving them to your library.
 It will also be able to check RSS feeds for information